~ 4 MIN READ

 Of the many strategic planning models that exist, the Blue Ocean Strategy could be considered the pacifist of the group.

-Based on an eponymously titled book, this strategy argues that “cutthroat competition results in nothing but a bloody red ocean of rivals fighting over a shrinking profit pool.”
+Based on a similarly titled book, this strategy argues that “cutthroat competition results in nothing but a bloody red ocean of rivals fighting over a shrinking profit pool.”
 Companies should instead look for new market space and ways to reinvent the industry.
 In short, avoid head-to-head competition and focus on innovation.

 The goal of a Blue Ocean Strategy is for organizations to find and develop “blue oceans” (uncontested, growing markets) and avoid “red oceans” (overdeveloped, saturated markets).
 A company will have more success, fewer risks, and increased profits in a blue ocean market.